Abbott’s FreeStyle Libre 2 App Receives FDA Clearance

 The LibreLink App has long been available for the previous generation (FreeStyle Libre 14-Day) system, adding convenience for the user who does not want to carry around an additional device.
-The approval of the FreeStyle Libre 2 app has been highly anticipated and is likely to lead to an uptick in adoption of the device, as it will eliminate the need to carry a glucose reader.
+The approval of the FreeStyle Libre 2 app has been highly anticipated and is likely to lead to an uptick in adoption of the device, as it will eliminate the need to carry a blood glucose reader.

-Both systems allow users to scan their glucose readings anytime and the sensors can be worn for up to 14 days.
+Both systems allow users to scan their blood glucose readings anytime and the sensors can be worn for up to 14 days.